react-code-base/project-setup-small/README.md

 # project-setup-small
-This repository is template for smaller react projects
+This repository is template for small react projects